microsoft/terraform-provider-azuredevops/website/docs/index.html.markdown

 - `oidc_token` - An OIDC token to authenticate to a service principal.
 It can also be sourced from the `ARM_OIDC_TOKEN` environment variable.

-- `oidc_token_path` - The path to a file containing nn OIDC token to authenticate to a service principal.
+- `oidc_token_file_path` - The path to a file containing nn OIDC token to authenticate to a service principal.
-It can also be sourced from the `AZDO_SP_TOKEN_PATH` environment variable.
+It can also be sourced from the `AZDO_TOKEN_PATH` environment variable.

 - `oidc_github_actions` - Boolean, set to true to use a GitHub Actions OIDC token to authenticate to a service principal.
 It can also be sourced from the `ARM_OIDC_GITHUB_ACTIONS` environment variable.